ricketytoc/tp/docs/DeveloperGuide.md

     * Steps 1a1-1a2 are repeated until the number entered is valid.
     * Use case resumes from step 2.

-**Use case: UC7 - Clearing the displayed list**
+**Use case: UC7 - Clear the displayed list**

 **MSS**

 1. User requests clear the displayed list.
 1. EmployeeManager clears the displayed list.
-1. EmployeeManager an empty list.
+1. EmployeeManager displays an empty list.
 1. Use case ends.

 ### Non-Functional Requirements